twitchdev/extensions-boilerplate/README.md

 If you are using the [Developer Rig](https://dev.twitch.tv/docs/extensions/rig/) and have used this as your basis for your extension, this is easy to start with.
 The full steps are:

-1. Click on Add Project, then Create New Project
+1. Click on Add Project, then Create Project
 2. Either create a new extension or use an existing one and hit "Next"
 3. Choose "Use boilerplate code" under "Add Code to your Project" and hit "Next"
 4. Let the boilerplate code download, install dependencies, and complete.
 Once finished, hit "Get Started"